EmmetCooper/ore-infinium/README.md

 * Chipmunk physics library (http://chipmunk-physics.net) >= 6.1

-* ZLib (http://www.zlib.net/)  for compression, for both my network packets and file saving, etc.
+* ZLib (http://www.zlib.net/ and https://github.com/madler/zlib)  for compression, for both my network packets and file saving, etc.

+* Boost 1.40 (iostreams)

 NOTE: I do not apply custom patches to said dependencies, I push all of my code upstream so it doesn't turn into patch hell, and I like contributing.
 So the